A World In Black and White

 I'd been excited to see DAVE CHAPPELLE'S BLOCK PARTY at the Toronto International Film Festival and was bummed when I couldn't get tickets.
 So last night I took my chances and tried "rushing" the film.
 This means you must get in line quite early and hope there are free seats available when the flick starts.
 Best laid plans fell apart and I showed up with only 35 minutes to showtime and discovered about 100 people in line ahead of me at the Elgin Theatre.
 At least I could "star watch" I thought...but the elusive Chappelle and his entourage were a no show.
 I did snap this pic of genius director Michel Gondry on the way up the red carpet and eventually made my way in to the flick with my friends.

 Beyond the prep for the concert Dave made his usual jokes and pointed out some funny things about the hood in Brooklyn, where one school director welcomed him to the 'mixed school' where Black and Mexican kids played.
 Chappelle laughs, "this is what they call a mixed school?"
-The element of race was always present and I found it kind of sad that Chappelle always sees the world in black and white.
-I did however think it was inspiring when Wyclef spoke to the (almost all black) University marching band that were invited by Chappelle to open the party.
-"Don't ever blame anything on the white man...I came from Haiti and didn't speak a word of English; English was my third language and I've made a good life for myself."
-Take out the element of race and we can all relate to his thoughts...don't let anyone hold you back, and as one black marching band student agreed..."Yeah, like Eminem said: You only get one shot, do not miss your chance to blow.
-Opportunity comes once in a lifetime."
+The element of race was always present and I found it kind of sad that Chappelle always sees the world in black and white, though I thought it was inspiring when Wyclef spoke to the (almost all black) University marching band that were invited by Chappelle to open the party.
+"Don't ever blame anything on the white man...I came from Haiti and didn't speak a word of English, English was my third language and I've made a good life for myself."
+Take out the element of race and we can all relate to his thoughts - don't let anyone hold you back.
+As one black marching band student agreed..."Yeah, like Eminem said: You only get one shot, do not miss your chance to blow, opportunity comes once in a lifetime."

-Chappelle's getting his opportunity, let's see what he does with it.
+Chappelle's had his opportunity, let's see what he does with it.